 Heart Math Tutoring seeks to ensure that all elementary students have the foundational math skills and enthusiasm for academics they need to be successful.
 Most students who are struggling in math lack foundational number sense skills that support higher levels of learning and allow them to progress with their class.
 These students need one-on-one attention and instruction at their level.
 We believe that volunteer time is one of the only resources currently available to public schools that is not yet fully leveraged.
-We know that Charlotte's community cares deeply about the success of its children, and when given an opportunity to help that is effective and manageable on a wide scale, volunteers will make a tremendous impact on the academic trajectory of those students who are in most need of support.
+We know that the communities we work in care deeply about the success of children, and when given an opportunity to help that is effective and manageable on a wide scale, volunteers will make a tremendous impact on the academic trajectory of those students who are in most need of support.

-Heart provides the curriculum and manages the volunteer tutors, allowing volunteers to bring struggling students up to grade level without creating additional work for school staff.
+Heart provides the curriculum and manages the volunteer tutors, allowing volunteers to help students reach grade level without creating additional work for school staff.

-Heart uses a CMS-approved, Common Core-based curriculum designed specifically for volunteer tutors.
+Heart uses a school district approved, Common Core-based curriculum designed specifically for volunteer tutors.
 It includes hands-on activities, clear goals and learning levels, instruction targeted to meet each student’s specific needs, and pre/post-assessments measuring student growth.